EngineerBetter/concourse-gcp-tf-bootstrap/README.md

 ## Inception Script

-This is entirely optional, and you may already have Service Accounts and Folders set up that you wish to use. **If you don't have these already** then you may want to create them using this script.
+This is entirely optional, and you may already have service accounts and folders set up that you wish to use. **If you don't have these already** then you may want to create them using this script.

 ```terminal
 $ ORG_ID=1234567891012 \